Calder Stewart Book Launch

 Calder Stewart paid homage to its 60-year legacy recently by launching a book which documents and celebrates its considerable achievements in the construction and development industries.

 The book's author Clive Lind joined the Calder Stewart executive team on the national roadshow, which toured the main regional branches from Auckland to Dunedin at the end of March 2017.
 Attendees got to hear chapters read by the author himself, hearing about the company's origin building innovative, cost-effective and fast hay barns for farmers back in the wool boom of the 50s and 60s.
-Staff took home a complimentary copy of "Cut Once, Measure Twice" as well as some other branded merchandise.
+Staff took home a complimentary copy as well as some other branded merchandise.
 Held at iconic civic venues and wineries up and down the country, the events saw staff down tools to enjoy mingling with colleagues from around the country.